scottcame/docker/README.md

 ### Docker Images

-This directory contains the Dockerfiles and associated contexts for building images that are part of the demonstration.
+This directory contains the Dockerfiles and associated contexts for building various docker images.
 The images are:

 * *mdbtools:* An image for the [mdbtools](https://github.com/brianb/mdbtools) utility.
 * *nominatim:* A base image for containers that support running the [Nominatim](https://wiki.openstreetmap.org/wiki/Nominatim) application/API.